ThreaditApp/Threadit/README.md

 - 💬 **Comments** - Commenting, replying, and engaging in conversations within threads and communities.
 - ⬆️ **Voting System** - Upvote or downvote threads and comments to indicate quality and relevance.
 - 🔗 **Social Connectivity** - Follow users and communities to stay updated on their activity.
-- 🛡️ **Moderation** - Manage communities with user roles and permissions.
 - 🏠 **Personalized Feed** - Feed of threads from followed users and communities.
 - 🔎 **Search & Discovery** - Search for threads, users or communities by keyword.